“God save our gracious Queen!The British National Anthem

-The timetable for the four-day celebrations were published a year ago and the happy occasion has now arrived.
+The timetable for the four-day celebrations was published a year ago and the happy occasion has now arrived.
 A digital map of events is here.
 In the absence of any event organised in Inverness, this blogpost will have to suffice, with sincere Christian congratulations to Her Majesty and the heartfelt Christian prayer “God save the Queen”.

 When I watched the Queen’s Silver Jubilee procession pass the crowds outside Glasgow Royal Infirmary in 1977, where I was a final-year medical student, little did I realise that we would both see this day 45 years later.
 We “know not what a day may bring forth”Proverbs 27:1.

 7 June 1977 – The Queen’s Silver Jubilee

 3 June 2002 – The Queen’s Golden Jubilee

 5 June 2012 – The Queen’s Diamond Jubilee

 2 Jun 2022 – The Queen’s Platinum Jubilee